 What makes this recipe even more amazing besides being so tasty is that it is a meal all in one.
-Nothing else really matters except for some warm hummus.
+Nothing else really matters except for some warm pita.
 If you are really starving then add a lightly tossed green salad, as in simple greens and a little lemon juice.
-Nothing crazy as you want to enjoy all the flavor in this dish.
+Nothing crazy as you want to enjoy all the flavor in this recipe.

 1 very large shallot, peeled and thinly sliced into rings